scottcolfer/scottcolfer.github.io/_posts/2017-05-26-user-centred-technical-products.md

 **You** :(

 **Inner You** ". . . but teams around government are making this case successfully!
 Platforms, components and technical products are increasingly going the the same [phases of development](https://www.gov.uk/service-manual/agile-delivery) as public-facing services.
-Here's the [Alpha assessment for PaaS](https://www.gov.uk/service-standard-reports/platform-as-a-service-paas)."
+Here's the [Alpha assessment for PaaS](https://www.gov.uk/service-standard-reports/platform-as-a-service-paas) from almost a year ago."

 ## 5. Acceptance